 Title I Part A

-Title I, Part A, purpose is to help ensure that all children have the opportunity to obtain a high-quality education and reach proficiency on challenging state academic standards and assessments.
+The purpose of Title I, Part A is to help ensure that all children have the opportunity to obtain a high-quality education and reach proficiency on challenging state academic standards and assessments.
 As the largest federal program supporting elementary and secondary education, Title I targets these resources to the districts and schools where the needs are greatest.

 Title I Part C: Migrant Education Program (MEP)